 Arsenic In Long Beach Drinking Water

 Arsenic is a toxic metal that is known to cause cancer and other health issues.
 Unlike lead, which distributes into water from plumbing, arsenic comes from the source water itself.
-The city of Long Beach's water is in compliance with the EPA’s water quality standards but it is very important to point out that EPA’s standard balances the toxicity against the costs of removing arsenic from drinking water.
-The most recent Long Beach water quality report returned an average arsenic concentration up to 2.1 parts per billion for the city.
-Hydroviv recommends that anyone with more than 1 part per billion take steps to remove arsenic from their water, especially if they have children.
+Although the city of Long Beach is in compliance with EPA water quality standards, but it's important to acknowledge that EPA standards for arsenic balances the toxicity against the costs of removing it from drinking water.
+According to the most recent report, the highest concentration detected in Long Beach drinking water is 2 parts per billion.
+Hydroviv recommends that anyone with more than 1 part per billion take steps to remove arsenic from their water.

 Lead In Long Beach Drinking Water

 Lead enters tap water through older lead service pipes and lead-containing plumbing.
 When corrosion control measures put in place by the municipality fail (like what recently happened in Flint, Michigan), lead leaches into the drinking water, and can reach dangerous levels.
-Currently, 10% of samples analyzed for lead in Long Beach are 5 parts per billion.
-Though the City of Long Beach's water is in compliance with federal regulations, EPA and CDC both acknowledge that there is no safe level of lead, and federal regulations do not take into account levels measured at an individual tap.
-The American Academy of Pediatrics recommends that any taps used to serve children have lead levels no higher than 1 part per billion.
+Homes built before 1986 were most likely built using lead pipes and plumbing.
+The EPA, CDC, and American Academy of Pediatrics, all acknowledge that there is no safe level of lead for children.